vuxcode/pr1-project-Livraan/README.md

 > https://www.youtube.com/watch?v=riDzcEQbX6k&t=202s
 > https://webdevtrick.com/create-javascript-quiz-program/

-REMEMBER TO "COMMIT" YOUR CHANGES TO THIS FILE!

 # Project Summary

-> Remember that before the final submission date you should include a "PROJECT SUMMARY" in this section here.

 > In the beginning I thought that my idea shouldn't be too difficult to develop, but over time I realized that it was much more difficult than I planned.
 The first I tried to do was researching some code in W3 School.
 When I did the start page for my quiz I learned a new code language, CSS.
 It makes my program look better and I can change how everything looks.
 That was easy, after that I made a button that was gonna start the quiz.
 Then next problem came, I didn't know how to make a button to direct to my code for the quiz.
 After some hours of looking through videos and google searching I found a solution, I created a new file where my quiz code was gonna be.
 Then I linked that file in the button and it worked.
 >